njwatkin/Mod1Chall_NW/AI_Case_Study_Nuance_NW.md

 There are opportunities for DAX to become more adaptible to hybridized and complex contexts and services beyond administrative tasks to inlcude care delivery, diagnostics, and therapies:
 -Triangulation of a physician, patient, patient advocate, and specialist in a shared environment they can synchronously interact in irrespective of location
--Patient expression of a condition or experience using a variety of media or nonverbals (i.e., mhealth, images and video, experience sampling methdology, and hand-and- facial nonverbals) that can be translated through and represented in DAX
+-Patient expression of a condition or experience using a variety of media or nonverbals (i.e., mhealth, images and video, sleep studies, experience sampling methdology, and hand-and- facial nonverbals) that can be translated through and represented in DAX
 -Contexts that require high cultural competency and empathy -Training for practicing care providers that is scalable, cost-effective, and experiential -Broader social determinants of health and community health